 Reach out to your teen and work with them to curb this backtalk issue.

 Note: Reaching out to teenagers is much easier when you built an emotional connection with them.
-If you are wanting to know how to build an emotional connection, we have written about this in our article How-To Easily build Emotional Connection with your Teenager and How to build positive family relationship with your teen
+If you are wanting to know how to build an emotional connection, we have written about this in our article emotional connection.

 10 ways handle your teen backtalk and disrespect